Distance: 235 miles (378 km)

 Notes & Musings:

-- Minnesotan Hospitality: As a result of the flip flop, I ran into a very cool group of four people out for a day hike (Steve, Jenny, Stefan and Mary).
+- Minnesotan Hospitality: During the final section of the SHT I ran into a very cool group of four people out for a day hike (Steve, Jenny, Stefan and Mary).
 After chatting for a short time, they were kind enough to invite me to their lakeside “cabin” for what promised to be a huge meal, washed down with multiple microbrews.
 After about three milliseconds of contemplation I decided to accept their offer, on the proviso that I needed to finish a couple more sections (worked out to about 13 miles) before coming to dinner.
 The next 3.5 hours I hiked like the wind (it never ceases to amaze me what a motivating factors food and beer can be) and arrived at my destination just before 7 pm.
 It turned out the “cabin” was something akin to the Corleone residence on Lake Tahoe in “The Godfather 2”.
 Definitely a step up from my poncho tarp!
 A great night was had by one and all, and the following day the guys even joined me for part of the final section back to Grand Marais.